paulinemuthoni27-cell/olist-ecommerce-sql-analysis/README.md

-# 🛒 Olist E-Commerce Sales & Customer Analytics
+# 🛒 Olist E-commerce SQL Analysis

 ## 📌 Project Overview

-This project analyzes e-commerce sales, customer behavior, product performance, geographic trends, seller performance, logistics, and customer satisfaction using SQL.
+This project analyzes the Olist Brazilian e-commerce dataset using MySQL to uncover insights into sales performance, customer behavior, product performance, geographic trends, delivery operations, seller performance, and customer satisfaction.

-The analysis was conducted using the Olist e-commerce dataset and MySQL.

-The objective was to transform raw transactional data into actionable business insights that could help an e-commerce marketplace improve revenue, customer retention, product performance, and delivery operations.
+The analysis demonstrates practical SQL skills including data exploration, aggregation, joins, Common Table Expressions (CTEs), date functions, conditional logic, and business-focused analysis.

 ---

-## 🎯 Business Questions
+## 🎯 Business Objectives

-The analysis focuses on the following business questions:
+The analysis aims to answer key business questions:

-1. How is revenue changing over time?
+- How has revenue changed over time?
-2. Which product categories generate the most revenue?
+- Which product categories generate the most revenue?
-3. Which products generate the highest revenue?
+- Which products sell the most?
-4. How frequently do customers make repeat purchases?
-5. Who are the highest-spending customers?
-6. Which states generate the most orders and revenue?
+- Which states generate the most orders and revenue?
-7. Which states have the highest average order values?
-8. How long does it take to deliver orders?
-9. Which states experience the highest delivery delays?
+- How do customer purchasing patterns differ?
+- What percentage of orders are delivered late?
-10. Which sellers generate the most revenue?
+- Which sellers generate the most revenue?
-11. Which sellers have the fastest and slowest delivery performance?
-12. What is the overall customer review distribution?
-13. Is there an observable relationship between delivery performance and customer satisfaction?
+- Does delivery performance affect customer satisfaction?

+---

+## 🗄️ Dataset

+The project uses the **Brazilian E-Commerce Public Dataset by Olist**.

+The dataset contains information about:

+- Customers
+- Orders
+- Order items
+- Products
+- Sellers
+- Payments
+- Reviews
+- Product categories
+- Customer locations

+The analysis covers orders placed between **September 2016 and October 2018**.

+---

+## 🛠️ Tools & Technologies

+- **MySQL**
+- SQL
+- MySQL Workbench
+- GitHub

+### SQL techniques used

+- `SELECT`
+- `WHERE`
+- `GROUP BY`
+- `ORDER BY`
+- `HAVING`
+- `JOIN`
+- `CASE`
+- Aggregate functions
+- Common Table Expressions (CTEs)
+- Date functions
+- `COUNT`
+- `SUM`
+- `AVG`
+- `ROUND`
+- `DATEDIFF`
+- `DATE_FORMAT`

 ---